SMART Goals 2026: Ultimate Step-by-Step Guide

 Good: “We are the team that ships revenue code every single sprint.”

 Observable identity leak: If I missed a sprint release tomorrow, would it feel like a betrayal of who I am?
 If not, tighten the identity sentence.
+Test this using Trello or Notion dashboards with GitHub integration.

 B — Behavior Floor: One-Rep-Max of Momentum